 -Utah Department of Health and Human Services

 Gun locks are free and available to the public.
 Visit our office to get one today!

 Prediabetes is when your blood sugar level is higher than normal but not high enough yet to be diagnosed as type 2 diabetes.
 You may be prediabetic and not even know it!

 We offer lifestyle classes to assist the community in making the changes that are necessary.

 1 out of 3 American adults has prediabetes.
-If you have prediabetes, you can make changes now to improve your health and prevent type 2 diabetes.
+If you are in this category, you can make changes now to improve your health and prevent Type 2 Diabetes.